anton-fuji/gitviz/README.md

 ```

 > [!NOTE]
-> Registered repository paths are saved in a hidden file named `.gitlocalstatsin` in your home directory
+> Registered repository paths are saved in a hidden file named `.gitlocalstats` in your home directory

 ## 2. Displaying the Contribution Graph
 Once repositories are registered, you can generate and display your contribution graph by specifying your Git commit email address.